 Prof Tatjana Crnogorac-Jurcevic, of the university’s Barts Cancer Institute, said: “If we can detect pancreatic cancer when it’s still operable and when the tumours are small and not yet spread to other organs, we could see a significant impact on patient survival.

-"Removing tumours 1cm or smaller can increase five-year survival to around 60%.”
+"Removing tumours 1cm or smaller can increase five-year survival to around 60 per cent.”

 The test detects a combination of three proteins which, at high levels, flag up stages one to three of the disease.

-It was first revealed by British academics in 2015, after diagnosing early cancers with 90% accuracy in a small trial of 500 patients.
+It was first revealed by British academics in 2015, after diagnosing early cancers with 90 per cent accuracy in a small trial of 500 patients.

-It will now be tested on more than 3,000 patients in a £1.6million, four-year clinical study.
+It will now be trialled on more than 3,000 patients in a £1.6million, four year clinical study.

 If it is successful, a standardised urine test will be developed for medics.
 Nearly 10,000 people are diagnosed with pancreatic cancer a year in the UK.